mdtanker/polartoolkit/CONTRIBUTING.md

 ## Set up the binder configuration

-To run this package online, Read the Docs will automatically create a Binder instance based on the configuration file `/binder/environment.yml`.
-This file reflects the latest release on Conda-Forge.
-To allow all optional features in Binder, we need to manually add optional dependencies to the `binder/environment.yml`.
-Also, to use the latest version of PolarToolkit within Binder, makes sure to update its version in the `.env` file.
+To run this package online, Read the Docs will automatically create a Binder instance based on the configuration file `environment.yml` in a separate repository [`Polartoolkit-Binder`](https://github.com/mdtanker/polartoolkit-binder).
+This file should reflect the latest release on Conda-Forge.
+To allow all optional features in Binder, we need to manually add optional dependencies to the `environment.yml` file.
+Also, to use the latest version of PolarToolkit within Binder, makes sure to update its version in the file after each release.

+Once updated, rebuild the Binder environment, look at which package versions Binder used for each specified dependency, and update the environment file with these versions.

 Now, when submitting a PR, RTD will automatically build the docs and update the Binder environment.